Before starting the manufacturing stage, here are some basic technical points.

 1. Detach the old strap from the watch case

-2. Define the bracelet size
+2. Determine the bracelet size

 3. Cut out the pattern pieces